ovn-org/ovn-scale-test/ansible/README.rst

 These commands build two container images: ovn-scale-test-ovn and ovn-scale-test-rally.

-If you do not like the name, you can edit ansible/docker/Makefile to change the image name.
+If you do not like the name, you can edit ``ansible/docker/ovn/Makefile`` or ``ansible/docker/rally/Makefile`` to change the image name.

-Alternatively, there is a pre-built image in docker hub.
+Alternatively, there are pre-built images in docker hub.
 To use it, run

 ::